-Plots is a graph plotting application that makes it easy to visualize mathematical formulae.
+Plots is an open source graph plotting application that makes it easy to visualize mathematical formulae.
 You can use it for trigonometric, hyperbolic, exponential and logarithmic functions along with arbitrary sums and products.

 Plot mathematical graphs with Plots on Linux